goradd/gofile/README.md

 compressed.
 This will recursively do the same to directories within the specified directory.

-Compressed files are placed in the same directory as the source file, and the file name is appended with ".gz"
+Compressed files are placed in the same directory as the source file, and the file name is appended with ".gz".
+If a file already has a ".gz" extension, gofile will assume the file is already compressed and skip it.

 Usage:
 ```shell